Notice

 Do not lift more than 10 pounds for 1 week or until it has healed.

-Do not golf, do carpentry, play tennis or other vigorous arm activity for 1 week.
+Do not golf, do carpentry, go bowling, play tennis or do any other vigorous arm activity for 1 week.

 Do not soak your wound in a bathtub, hot tub, or swimming pool for 1 week or until the site has healed.